m0ssc0de/umo/Readme.md

 ## Features

-- List all open time ranges for the US stock market until 2025.
+- List all open time ranges for the US stock market from 2016 to 2025.
 - Check the current or next open range by a specific timestamp.

 ## Usage